Kunz Lochner

-Kunz (Konrad also Conrad or Conrath) Lochner (1510 in Nuremberg – buried 19 August 1567) was an eminent master plate armourer, blacksmith and silversmith from Nuremberg, Germany, Holy Roman Empire.
-He was the son of a skillful armourer with the same name (d.
+Kunz (Konrad; also Conrad or Conrath) Lochner (1510 – 19 August 1567) was a master plate armourer, blacksmith, armour etcher, and silversmith active in the Free Imperial City of Nuremberg in the Holy Roman Empire (in present‑day Germany).

+Lochner was the son of a skillful armourer with the same name (d.
 1527), and his two brothers Heinrich and Hans who were also skillful armourers and blacksmiths.
-In 1543, Lochner started working for the Holy Roman Emperor Ferdinand I, and the following year he began his service at the future Maximilian II as court armourer.
-Lochner's workshop produced some of the most magnificent plate armours made during the 16th-century Renaissance period for field warfare, tourney and ceremonial occasions.
-Lochner's patrons included royalty, knights and nobility from across Europe.
+In 1543, Lochner entered the service of Holy Roman Emperor Ferdinand I at the royal armoury of Prague Castle, and the following year he began serving the future Maximilian II as court armourer.
+Around 1550, his work for the Austrian Habsburgs came to an end.
+In 1552, he supplied the Electorate of Saxony, and from 1557, he was in contact with King Sigismund II Augustus of Poland.
+In 1559, he travelled to the Polish royal court to collect outstanding payments.
+Shortly after 1560, he produced a horse armour for Carlos, Prince of Asturias.
+Lochner's workshop produced some of the most magnificent plate armours made during the 16th-century Renaissance period for field warfare, tourney, and ceremonial occasions.
+Lochner's patrons included royalty, knights, and nobility from across Europe.

-Armour crafted by Lochner, bearing Lochner's personal hallmark: a shield with demi-lion in dexter and bendy of six in sinister; similar is also his other personal hallmark: a shield with lion rampant, or on stylistic grounds bearing the Nuremberg hallmark, can be found preserved in museums such as the Royal Armoury (Livrustkammaren) in Stockholm, the Dresden State Art Collections (Dresden Armoury) in Dresden, the Army Museum in Paris and the Metropolitan Museum of Art in New York City.
+Armour crafted by Lochner—whether bearing his personal hallmark (a shield with a demi-lion in dexter and bendy of six in sinister, or a shield with lion rampant), often marked together with the Nuremberg Beschau hallmark (the city's official assay and quality‑control stamp), or attributed to him on stylistic grounds—is preserved in museums such as the Royal Armoury (Livrustkammaren) in Stockholm, the Dresden State Art Collections (Dresden Armoury) in Dresden, the Army Museum in Paris, and the Metropolitan Museum of Art in New York City.